The Rise of Christianity

 When Christianity was the ethical and moral standard of Western Civilization, a single human life was so precious all such behaviors were anomalies, not the norm.

-Judaism, the foundation of Christianity, asserts human life is valuable because we are created in the image and likeness of God Himself (Genesis 1:26).
+Judaism, the foundation of Christianity, asserts human life is valuable because we are created in the image and likeness of God Himself (see Genesis 1:26).
 Christianity builds on that premise by asserting that, if only one human being had need of a Savior, God so loved that single individual He still would have sent His only begotten Son to die on the cross for him or her.

 No one has or can set the value of human life any higher!

-In stark contrast, every other world religion and philosophy — as well as the political ideologies based upon them — when distilled to their core values, regard a human life as insignificant and worthless.
+In stark contrast, every other world religion and philosophy — as well as the political ideologies based upon them — when distilled to their core values, regard human life as insignificant and worthless.
 One has to only look a the fruit of the societies held in sway by them to verify this claim as absolutely true in practice.

-The two closely-related concepts “war crimes” and “humane treatment of enemy combatants” are distinctly Judeo-Christian concepts having zero referent within non-Christian cultures.
-That’s why we have the “Geneva Conventions” for the treatment of enemy combatants — not the Beijing, Tokyo, New Delhi, or Mecca Conventions — and the International War Crimes Tribunal is located in The Netherlands, rather than an Asian or Middle Eastern country.
+The two closely-related concepts “war crimes” and “humane treatment of enemy combatants” are distinctly Judeo-Christian concepts having no corresponding referent within non-Christian cultures.
+That’s why we have the Geneva and Hague Conventions for the treatment of enemy combatants — not the Beijing, Tokyo, New Delhi, or Mecca Conventions — and the International War Crimes Tribunal is located in The Netherlands, rather than an Asian or Middle Eastern country.

 Don’t believe me?

-Ask anyone who survived Auschwitz/Birkenau, Dachau, Bergen-Belsen, Treblinka, and the other Nazi death camps (the Nazi’s were occultists and pagans, not Christians) or the survivors of the Bataan Death March and Cabanatuan in the Philippines, Changi in Singapore, and the other Japanese death camps.
+Ask anyone who survived Auschwitz/Birkenau, Dachau, Bergen-Belsen, Treblinka, and the other Nazi death camps (the Nazi’s were pagan occultists, not Christians) or the survivors of the Bataan Death March and Cabanatuan in the Philippines, Changi in Singapore, and the other Japanese death camps.
 Or try talking to the survivors of Pol Pot’s Khmer Rouge regime in Cambodia, Mao’s Cultural Revolution, Stalin’s purges, the slave labor camps in North Korea, the political prisons of Castro’s Cuba, or the Soviet gulags in Siberia (all run by atheistic Communist nations).
 And so on…

 Does that mean Judeo-Christian nations haven’t perpetrated war crimes and other atrocities?
 Not at all!
 But in such nations, such behaviors are anomalies, not the norm.